Trump fills out his economic team with two veterans of his first administration

 Hassett, 62, served in the first Trump term as chairman of the Council of Economic Advisers.
 He has a doctorate from the University of Pennsylvania and worked at the right-leaning American Enterprise Institute before joining the Trump White House in 2017.

+He has argued that the tax cuts helped to meaningfully boost household incomes.
+Inflation-adjusted median household incomes jumped more than $5,400 in 2019 to $81,210.
+But the tax cuts also came with higher budget deficits as any economic gains failed to offset lost revenues, setting up a challenge for the incoming Trump administration to manage the debt even as it cuts taxes and seeks to hold down inflation.

+Also included in Tuesday's nomination announcements was private investor, campaign donor and art collector John Phelan, chosen to serve as Navy secretary.
+Phelan co-founded MSD Capital, the private investment firm for Michael Dell, the founder and CEO of Dell Technologies.
+It is unclear whether Phelan served in the Navy or military.

 Boak reported from Nantucket, Massachusetts.
-Associated Press reporter Paul Wiseman in Washington contributed to this report.
+Associated Press writer Paul Wiseman in Washington contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.